-Those who have five to nine years of work experience see an average salaries of around $47K.
-The largest slice of the Hanger Prosthetics & Orthotics Incorporated workforce (42 percent) has been working for one to four years and earns approximately $40K per year.
+Those who have five to nine years of work experience see average salaries of $60K annually.
+When we consider tenure, a substantial portion of employees (41 percent) have been working for one to four years and make $40K per year on average.

 Certifications and Degrees

 Those lacking certification bring in much lower salaries than American Board Certified Prosthetists, who make $62K per year.
 Board-Certified Prosthetists also rank high on the pay scale, with expected average earnings of around $50K annually.
 Regarding salaries and education, Hanger Prosthetics & Orthotics Incorporated pays those with a Bachelor's Degree, Biology the most — $52K.